okkimus/Financier/README.md

 You can run this is devcontainer with Docker, VS Code and [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-Alternatively, you can run the project on host machine but that requires Node 18.
+Alternatively, you can run the project on host machine but that requires Node 18 and Redis.

 ### Devcontainer